mohitmv/blog/about.md

 permalink: /about/
 ---

-Hi, I'm Mohit Saini.
+Hi, I'm Mohit.
 I have worked on Embedded Systems, OS kernels, thread scheduling algorithms in OS, micro controller with RISC-V architecture, Performance optimization at the level of nano seconds, C compiler for custom hardware targets, Build performance optimization.

 I've been writing C++ for 8+ years now.
 More than writing, I like